Borucice Formation: Dinosauria

-Palynology
+Flora

 The Polish Toarcian Palynology is assigned to the Paxillitriletes phyllicus (Ph) level (Isoetales), due to the abundance of this genus.
 The lower part of the Toarcian level is even marked by the numerous occurrences of this species, sometimes also slightly precede the appearance of the genera Erlansonisporites sparassis (Selaginella-like) and Minerisporites volucris (Isoetaceae), as shown on the Gorzów Wlkp.
 IG 1 Borehole.
 While the uppermost part is marked by a notorious decrease on the genus.
 The most common species found in Poland in this interval include: Erlansonisporites sparassis, E. excavatus, Minerisporites volucris and Biharisporites scaber (Lycopodiopsida), with Aneuletes potera (Selaginellaceae) and Trileites murrayi (Selaginellaceae) on the upper levels.
 The Toarcian disturbance of the carbon cycle, recorded on the Ciechocinek formation, coincides roughly with the appearance of Paxillitriletes phyllicus, that comes also with a clear change on the type of dominant palynomorphs recovered, changing from the predominance of pollen grains in the Upper Pliensbachian to Megaespores, what indicates a rather significant climate change, from moderate and relatively dry in late Pliensbachian to warm and humid in the early Toarcian.
 This shift on the local climate does correlate temporarily with a global maritime transgression, which allows the exact stratigraphic-sequential correlation of this event, where the initial volcanism in the volcanic province Karoo-Ferrar rise the global temperature and generating rapid abnormalities in the carbon cycle, manifested in the form of the super-greenhouse effect in the atmospheric system.
 Moreover, the mass occurrence of megaspore Paxillitriletes phyllicus correlate with the mentioned pulses and thus with extremely repetitive episodes hot and humid (greenhouse) climate, as the flora appears to be dominated by the family Isoetaceae, extremely hydrophilic, needing standing water to reproduction.

 The Borucice Formation is where Paxillitriletes phyllicus drops significantly, which indicates a return to a more moderate climate during sedimentation, corresponding to the post-variabilis age, and related with drier conditions of the Middle Toarcian, as recovered in places such as the Raasay Ironstone Formation of the Inner Hebrides.
 It is measured also on the Lusitanian Basin or on Yorkshire.
 The Changes on the flora are also correlated with the more fluvial sedimentation of the Formation.

-Plant Remains

-The local material comes from the plant-rich, Floodplain Claystones of the Borucice Formation (on the Ciechocinek IG 1 borehole).
-The formation is composed mostly of fluvial sandstones, less frequently of fine-grained deposits, mostly channel fill deposits in the lower part, and crevasse splay and floodplain deposits in the upper part.